-For Gaussian orthonormal processes the chaos expansion is the basis of {\em Malliavin calculus}, a differential calculus for random variables.
-The key ingredients of this calculus are linear operators (gradient, divergence and generator) which are connected via several relationships; see \cite{Nualart2006}.
+For Gaussian orthonormal processes, the chaos expansion is the basis of {\em Malliavin calculus}, a differential calculus for random variables.
+The key ingredients of this calculus are linear operators (gradient, divergence and generator) which are connected via several relationships \cite{Nualart2006}.
 This calculus has proven to be very useful for studying regularity properties of Gaussian functionals.
 In combination with Stein's method it provides a powerful tool for deriving explicit bounds for the normal approximation of Gaussian functionals \cite{NourdinPeccati2012}.
-Malliavin calculus has also been developed for the general Poisson process (see \cite{Last2016} and the references there), L\'evy processes (see e.g.\ \cite{SoleUtzet16}), free Brownian motion (see \cite{BianeSpeicher98}) and Rademacher sequences; see \cite{PrivSchout2002}.
+Malliavin calculus has also been developed for the general Poisson process (see \cite{Last2016} and the references there), L\'evy processes (see e.g.\ \cite{SoleUtzet16}), free Brownian motion \cite{BianeSpeicher98} and Rademacher sequences \cite{PrivSchout2002}.
 In all these cases the underlying stochastic process enjoys strong independence properties.

 In Section \ref{sec:Malliavin} we shall introduce and study Malliavin operators for the Dirichlet--Ferguson process.
-To the best of our knowledge our work is the first to develop Malliavin calculus for a strongly dependent (in fact negatively associated) process.
-(Discrete versions of a gradient and a divergence were proposed in \cite{FlintTorrisi23}.)
+Discrete versions of a gradient and a divergence were proposed in \cite{FlintTorrisi23}.
+But to the best of our knowledge our work is the first to develop an intrinsic Malliavin calculus for a strongly dependent process.
 We start by introducing for $F\in L^2(\BP)$ with chaos expansion \eqref{chaosdec} the {\em gradient} $\nabla F$ by \eqref{defnabla}, provided the kernel functions satisfy \eqref{domNabla}.
 In the latter case $F$ belongs to the domain $\operatorname{dom}(\nabla)$ of $\nabla$.
 The gradient is a measurable function $(\omega,x)\mapsto \nabla_x F(\omega)$ and we write $\nabla_x F$ for the random variable $\omega\mapsto \nabla_x F(\omega)$.
 The series \eqref{defnabla} converges in $L^2(C_\zeta)$, where

 is the {\em Campbell measure} of $\zeta$.
 For $H\in L^2(C_\zeta)$ we define the divergence $\delta(H)\in L^2(\BP)$ by the {\em partial integration} formula

 whenever $H$ belongs to the suitably defined domain $\operatorname{dom}(\delta)$ of $\delta$.
 Using the Campbell measure, we can rewrite this equation more succinctly as